ksu-cs-cc/ksu-cs-cc.github.io/content/1-cis115/00-introduction/00-syllabus-115.md

 ### How to Get Help in this  Course

 CIS 115 can be an interesting  course due to the large amount of material covered and much of the material  is brand new to students.
-Therefore, you are encouraged to seek help whenever  you feel you are being overwhelmed or don’t understand a topic. **You  are not alone!** Most students in CIS 115 have never studied anything  relating to Computing Science before, so it is new to everyone.
+Therefore, you are encouraged to seek help whenever you feel you are being overwhelmed or don’t understand a topic. **You are not alone!** Most students in CIS 115 have never studied anything relating to computer science before, so it is new to everyone.
 The instructors and TAs are ***always*** willing to help students with ***any*** questions you may have about the class or other issues related to Computing Science.
 So please, don’t be afraid to ask questions.
 Get help early and often!

 Here are the 5 **recommended ways to get help** on CIS 115:

 - Review the course materials posted on K-State Canvas and the course website
+- Send assignment questions to your teaching assistant (TA) or instructor via email ([cis115help@KSUemailProd.onmicrosoft.com](mailto:cis115help@KSUemailProd.onmicrosoft.com?subject=CIS 115 Help))
+- Visit your instructor’s office hours, or the office hours for your TA if available
 - Ask your teammates for help or advice on assignments or projects
-- Send assignment questions to your teaching assistant (TA) or instructor via email
-- Visit your instructor’s office hours, or the office hours for your TA if available
-- Schedule a one-on-one meeting with your instructor
+- Schedule a one-on-one meeting with your instructor/TA

 <hr/>